Increase Credit Scores – 4 Simple Hacks

 It is important that you pay down all your revolving account balances to a zero balance, but do not close these accounts. (i.e., keep balances low and limits high).
 However, leave a balance on only one card of around 2% of the entire credit limit open in order to make sure there are enough funds available for emergencies because this will help avoid any unnecessary fees or interest charges if something does go wrong!

 A) Minimize new accounts, do not open any credit accounts unless necessary or if you are looking to diversify your mix of credit accounts.

 B) If you are transferring balances due to an offer from a new credit card company, a better strategy than getting a new credit card is to ask your current credit card lenders if they have any existing offers.

-C) If you have closed some revolving accounts recently, a better strategy than opening up new accounts would be to call the lenders where he or she closed the account and see if they can re-open the same accounts and are able to keep the original open date.
+C) If you have closed some revolving accounts recently, a better strategy than opening up new accounts would be to call the lenders where you closed the account and see if they can re-open the same accounts and are able to keep the original open date.

 If your credit report is missing either an installment loan or a credit card, then opening up such an account will add to the diversity of your credit report.